Packers are still standing after tough loss to Cougars - Austin Daily Herald

 Packers are still standing after tough loss to Cougars

-The ten players who took the ice for the Austin boys hockey team against Mankato East learned a new definition of the word fatigue as they received very little rest in a 18-0 loss to Mankato East in Riverside Arena Tuesday.
+The 10 players who took the ice for the Austin boys hockey team against Mankato East learned a new definition of the word fatigue as they received very little rest in a 18-0 loss to Mankato East in Riverside Arena Tuesday.

 After a week without a game due to injuries and suspensions, the Packers (0-14 overall, 0-13 Big Nine) were able to muster up just enough players to play against the Big Nine leading Cougars (13-3 overall, 12-2 Big Nine), who put up six goals in the first period to pull away early.